 Emily provides counseling services to individuals of all ages as well as couples and families.
 She is working towards specialization in the diagnosis and treatment of eating disorders including, but not limited to, anorexia nervosa, bulimia, binge-eating disorder, avoidant restrictive disorder, and OSFED (including the diagnoses of orthorexia and atypical anorexia).
 She has experience in diagnosing and treating mood disorders (anxiety, depression), trauma disorders (both single instance or developmental), and issues related to self-esteem, body-image, and media consumption.
 She is also interested in the LBGTQ+ population, particularly in working with LGBTQ+ Christians in their quest to develop a coherent sense of self/identity.

-Emily uses an integrative approach pulling the best interventions from multiple counseling theories to meet each client’s unique needs.
+Emily uses an integrative approach pulling the best interventions from multiple counseling theories and uses treatment to meet each client’s unique needs.
 She pulls heavily from cognitive behavioral therapy, client-centered therapy, systemic therapy and mindfulness techniques.
 She enjoys delving into existential therapy and feminist therapy when client needs align with these theories.
 Independent of theory choice, Emily’s goal is to create a safe, non-judgemental space for her clients to feel confident in voicing their lived truths.